pdropvg/pdropvg/README.md

 - 👋 Hi, I’m @pdropvg
 - 👀 I’m interested in front-end
 - 🌱 I’m currently learning HTML, CSS and JS
-- 📫 How to reach me on pdropvg@gmail.com
+- 📧 My contact: pdropvg@gmail.com

 <!---
 pdropvg/pdropvg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.